 Curated by Guillermo Solana, this exhibition brings together around 63 works from the Thyssen-Bornemisza collections (both the museum’s permanent collection and the private collections of various members of the Thyssen-Bornemisza family) which reveal documented traces of the occult.
 The esoteric tradition provides a series of codes for deciphering hidden meanings.
 Its value lies in the fact that it reveals details and aspects of works of art that have previously passed unnoticed, offering us new, heterodox readings.

 The exhibition is divided into seven sections which reflect the repertoire of the principal disciplines and trends within the occult tradition:

-7. Oneiromancy and clairvoyance.
-The Surrealists were fascinated by occultism and adopted its practices although not necessarily its beliefs.
+(7) Oniromancy and clairvoyance The Surrealists were fascinated by occultism and adopted its practices although not necessarily its beliefs.
 Endowed with apparent scientific rigour by psychoanalysis, the interpretation of dreams occupies a central place within Surrealism’s obsessions, particularly in connection with premonitions and the powers of clairvoyants.
 In this section works by Dalí, Ernst, Tanguy and Delvaux establish dialogues with artists difficult to classify such as Schad, Balthus and Bacon.

 From 1 July to 2 September:

 Sunday: 10.00 - 19.00

 From 3 to 24 September: